G-PRADO/G-PRADO/README.md

   - 🌱 I’m currently studying computer science and Mobile programming.

-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work in Mobile development.
+  - 🔭 I am looking for a job opportunity.
+My goal is to become a Mobile Developer.
 </p>

 <!-- Dropdown -->